 Kansas City, MO 64108

-Dr. Melchert earned a bachelor’s degree in Pharmacy in 1990 and a Ph.D. in Pharmaceutical Sciences in 1994 at the University of Oklahoma.
+Dr. Melchert earned a bachelor’s degree in pharmacy in 1990 and a Ph.D. in pharmaceutical sciences in 1994 at the University of Oklahoma.
 He then completed a post-doctoral fellowship at the University of Texas at Austin.
 At UAMS, Melchert gained 15 years experience as a pharmacy academician and administrator.
 While serving as chair at UAMS, his department experienced significant growth in the number of faculty, research resources and research laboratory renovations.
 Also during his tenure, the department was ranked among the top five pharmaceutical sciences departments in the country by Academic Analytics, which surveys publication, citation, and grant activity per faculty member.

-Dr. Melchert’s research interests lie in the pharmacologic and toxicologic effects xenobiotics on cardiac function during normal and disease states including hypertension, remodeling, and aging.
+Dr. Melchert’s research interests lie in the pharmacologic and toxicologic effects of xenobiotics on cardiac function during normal and disease states including hypertension, remodeling, and aging.
 Research projects have focused on calcium homeostasis in the aging male and female heart, cardiac remodeling following myocardial infarction, and cardiovascular function following severe hemorrhagic shock.
 These research projects utilize a variety of tools and models including in vitro cardiac myocyte models, biotelemetry systems for in vivo cardiovascular monitoring in small animals, fluorescent imaging for intracellular calcium measurements, and various biochemical and molecular approaches for the study of cardiac/cardiomyocyte function.